1839 Martinique earthquake

-Four years later, the Guadeloupe earthquake with an estimated magnitude 8.5 struck the same region with a human toll between 1,500 and 6,000.
-It is believed to have originated on the same source fault and may have been related to the eruptions of Mount Pelée in 1851 and 1902.

 Tectonic setting

-The Lesser Antilles subduction zone marks the boundary where the North American Plate subducts or dives beneath the Caribbean Plate at ~2 cm/yr along the subduction interface.
+The Lesser Antilles subduction zone marks the boundary where the North American plate subducts or dives beneath the Caribbean plate at ~2 cm/yr along the subduction interface.
 Interaction between these two lithospheres can sometimes produce megathrust earthquakes although there has been no recent megathrust quakes on the fault other than the 1839 and 1843 events.
 Moderately large earthquakes have occurred near the megathrust in recent years but none on the megathrust.
 Since 1973, there have only been just a little over 30 thrust earthquakes on the subduction zone with magnitudes around the 5.0 range.
 A plausible explanation for this is the slow rate of convergence resulting in the megathrust becoming seismically devoid of activity for hundreds to thousands of years before rupturing in great quakes.
 A similar effect was seen prior to the 2004 Sumatra-Andaman earthquake, and in Japan's Nankai Trough and the Cascadia subduction zone.
 At the present moment, the Lesser Antilles subduction zone has been determined to be locked and has the potential to generate an earthquake of 8.95 to 9.58.

 Earthquake

-The earthquake of 1839 had a probable epicenter located east of Martinique, where intensity IX was felt throughout the island.
+On Martinique, intensity IX was felt throughout the island.
 On the island of Saint Lucia and Dominica, intensity IX persisted, but weakened to VIII at the southern and northern part of the islands respectively.
 Level VIII to VI was felt in Guadeloupe and on Saint Vincent and the Grenadines.
 Barbados was hit with VII shaking.
 Weaker intensities of V and lesser was felt in the northern Lesser Antilles and in Venezuela, Guyana and Suriname.
+A moment magnitude of 8.0 is more consistent with the intensities reported.